LytixDev/slash/docs/syntax.md

 ls | wc -l
 ```

-# Comparison and Logical Operators
+# Comparison, Logical- and Arithmetic Operators
 ### Comparison
 Pretty standard for programming language, but rare for shell scripting languages: